Minecraft: Education Edition in the Classroom

 Creative Heuristic Builds - Give a term, concept, figure, or reading the students need to reflect on and let them build/design something.
 Asking them to reflect on their process and purpose helps them engage with both the "text" and their process.

-Guided Build and Analysis – Give them a specific structure to build.
+Build Chellenge and Analysis - Give them a specific structure to build.
 Introduce simple design aesthetics and techniques.
 Have them create a video walkthrough or photomontage in addition to an essay.
 Have a classmate do a rhetorical analysis for added depth and engagement.

 Technical Manual Design - As a class, have the students create a manual for Minecraft Education.
 Allow students to work to their strengths or try something new by having the class work together in InDesign to design a technical manual explaining controls, blocks, functions, design tips, and more.
 This can also be made into a Wiki, a website, or a printed book.